Coal in Ukraine: Mine safety

 Mine safety is the result of geology and human factors.
 The geology of Ukrainian coal mines is not favorable: seam thickness is small, seams are deep, and methane is common.
 The coal mines of Donbas are one of the most hazardous in the world due to enormous working depths (down from 300 to 1200 m) as a result of natural depletion, as well as due to high levels of methane explosion, coal dust explosion and rock burst dangers.
 As the Economic Review points out, "Since 1991, up to 300 [miners] have died at work every year".

 Low profitability of Ukrainian mines has not attracted capital investment.
 As a result, the machinery and the processes used to dig coal are twenty years old.
 These methods are less safe on a per-miner basis and require more miners.

-The Zasyadko Mine stands as an example of Donbass mine safety.
-It was opened in 1958 and privatized in 1992, since which time it has had seven major accidents, including the 2007 Zasyadko mine disaster (101 workers killed) and the 2015 Zasyadko mine disaster (17 killed).
+The Zasiadko mine stands as an example of Donbass mine safety.
+It was opened in 1958 and privatized in 1992, since which time it has had seven major accidents, including the 2007 Zasiadko mine disaster (101 workers killed) and the 2015 Zasiadko mine disaster (17 killed).